quaidsage/Tileo/README.md

 <img src="https://github.com/quaidsage/Falling-Sand-Sandbox/assets/126384060/07fd90b3-1ba6-4cbc-a3d1-3742e7803863.gif" width="300" height="300" align="right">
 <p align="left">
-  This is my personal attempt at recreating a common simulation method of physics using a grid-based system within TypeScript.
+  Tileo is my personal attempt at recreating a common simulation method of physics using a grid-based system within TypeScript.
   This project was built using the skills I've built in design practices in order to create a flexible sandbox experience with greater customization than external options.
 </p>